 In Chapters 1–4 we converted each image to grayscale and applied a threshold to segment nucleus, cytoplasm, and background.
-That approach threw away two-thirds of the available information — the G and B channels — and replaced the classifier with a hard rule.
-Bayesian optimization could tune those thresholds, but the fundamental limitation remained: every pixel is judged by a single intensity value.
+That approach threw away two-thirds of the available information — the G and B channels — and replaced any kind of learning with a hard rule.
+Bayesian optimisation could tune those thresholds, but the fundamental limitation remained: every pixel was judged by a single intensity value, with no mechanism for the system to learn from labelled examples.

 In this chapter we take a completely different view: every pixel is a point in 3-D colour space (R, G, B).
-We flatten all training images into a table of pixels, attach their ground-truth labels, and train a k-Nearest Neighbours (k-NN) classifier on them.
-For each test pixel the classifier finds its k nearest neighbours in the training data and takes a majority vote.
+We flatten all training images into a table of pixels, attach their ground-truth labels, and use that table to train a series of classifiers.
+For each classifier, prediction means: take a query pixel’s RGB vector and map it to one of three classes — background, cytoplasm, or nucleus.

 By the end of this chapter you will be able to:

-Explain what it means for a pixel to be a point in 3-D colour space.
+Explain what it means for a pixel to be a point in 3-D colour space, and why that view enables supervised classification.

-Flatten a batch of images into a pixel feature matrix.
+Flatten a batch of images into a stratified pixel feature matrix.

 5.1 Setup